 As you would expect, the property industry aren’t fans of the news scheme, immediately saying it doesn’t ‘add up’ and raising concerns including the question of how councils will ensure the rules don’t only apply to first sales of a development but also subsequent sales, which the council and developer have no real control over.

-Many others though, are insistent that the plans should go ahead; James Murray, executive member for housing and development is all for imposing fines for empty houses, in order to prevent wastage.
+Many others, though, are insistent that the plans should go ahead.
+James Murray, executive member for housing and development, is all for imposing fines for empty houses, in order to prevent wastage.
+He says:

-At the moment London is in a housing crisis, with house prices soaring due to high demand, whilst some flats are being left completely empty – it makes sense that the London council has had to say enough is enough.
-Although not necessarily in the interest of developers, these new plans are very much in the interest of Londoners, some of which are almost being forced out due to ridiculously high demand (and hence high prices) when there’s perfectly good properties sitting empty.
+At the moment, London is in a housing crisis, with house prices soaring due to high demand, whilst some flats are being left completely empty – it makes sense that the London council has simply had enough.
+Although, not necessarily in the interest of developers, these new plans are very much in the interest of Londoners, some of which are almost being forced out due to ridiculously high demand (and hence high prices) when there’s perfectly good properties sitting empty.